ShKlinkenberg/statistics-lectures/README.md

 For the last few years I've been using Rstudio to create HTML5 presentations in Rmarkdown's IOslides.
 This works great except that I have to change mij source files every new year if there are changes in the curriculum.

-So now I've thought of a setup where I create seperate .rmd files for every topic I teach.
-And generate IOslides using a template where I specify which topics should be added.
+So now I've thought of a setup where I create seperate .rmd files for every topic I teach and generate IOslides using a template where I specify which topics should be added.

 ## Template

 The template folder contains the main file used to generate IOslides.
-To create a new lecture, just open the template ans save as a new lecture in courses/coursename/lecturename.rmd.
+To create a new lecture, just open the template and save as a new lecture in courses/coursename/lecturename.rmd.
 In this file add the topics available in topics.
 Refer to the .rmd files in the topic folder.

 ## Topics